alexvornsand/hanabi-challenges/ARCHITECTURE.md

 The system provides:

-- A way to define Hanabi “challenges” (e.g., No Variant Cup 2025)
+- A way to define Hanabi “events” (e.g., No Variant Cup 2025)
+- Ordered stages within each event
-- Seeds within each challenge (e.g., specific shuffled decks or scenarios)
+- Game templates within each stage (replacing “seeds”)
-- Teams participating in a challenge
+- Teams participating in an event
 - Team members (players)
 - Game results (scores, zero-reason metadata, notes, etc.)
 - A set of API routes for managing all of the above
-- (Future) A React frontend for interacting with challenges and results
+- (Future) A React frontend for interacting with events and results

 It is built for clarity, correctness, and extensibility rather than raw throughput.